Lambdanaut/Rebooster/README.md

-Rebooster - A bot for reboosting specific tags in Mastodon
+Rebooster - A bot for boosting specific tags in Mastodon
 ==========================================================

-Rebooster is a bot written in Python3 by [Lambdanaut@sunbeam.city](https://sunbeam.city/@Lambdanaut) that you can use to reboost Mastodon content tagged with specific tags.
+Rebooster is a bot written in Python3 by [Lambdanaut@sunbeam.city](https://sunbeam.city/@Lambdanaut) that you can use to boost Mastodon content tagged with specific tags.

 How to install and run it